 The director of LTAC is Susan Bernofsky.
 Recent faculty include Edith Grossman, Natasha Wimmer, Alyson Waters, Mónica de la Torre, David Hinton, Peg Boyers, Rowan Ricardo Phillips, Jennifer Hayashida, Madu Kaza, and Matvei Yankelevich.

 All Writing Program students are invited to enroll in individual LTAC courses, and students interested in advanced translation work are encouraged to pursue a joint course of study in Writing and Literary Translation.

-Prospective students interested in pursuing the LTAC joint course of study should apply to the MFA Writing Program in Fiction, Nonfiction, or Poetry and express their interest in translation in the general application.
-Please note that LTAC is offered only as a secondary concentration in the Writing Program and cannot be a student's main area of study.
-Students accepted into the Writing Program in any genre are asked to contact the LTAC director to declare their intention to pursue the joint concentration by the end of their first semester of study.
+Prospective students interested in the joint course of study should apply to the MFA Writing Program in Fiction, Nonfiction, or Poetry and express their interest in translation in the general application.
+Please note that LTAC is offered only as a secondary course of study in the Writing Program and cannot be a student's main area of study.
+Students accepted into the Writing Program in any genre are asked to contact the LTAC director to declare their intention to pursue the joint course of study by the end of their first semester.

 The evolving LTAC curriculum includes translation workshops, seminars, and master classes that explore the art of literary translation and its connection to other forms of creative writing.
 For students pursuing the joint course of study, this coursework culminates in the submission of a thesis that includes both original writing and translations.